“Judas Tree” Care Guide: Essential Growing Tips for Success

 3. Keep the soil moist and place the pots in a warm location with indirect sunlight.

-4. Once seedlings have developed a few sets of true leaves, transplant them into larger pots.
+4. Once seedlings develop a few sets of true leaves, transplant them into larger pots.

 5. After the last frost, harden off the seedlings before planting them outdoors.